 The drawback is that the ball requires some work to set up.
 It comes with needles to inflate the ball as well as a suction cup and loop for hanging.
-The smelly liquid that lures the horse or yellow flies that you need to coat the ball with is sold separately.
+The starter pack comes with an eight-ounce can of smelly liquid that you coat the ball with to lure the horse or yellow flies.
 Once it’s inflated, apply the lure, such as Tangle Trap Sticky Coating.
 Users like that they can use their own bait on the Bug Ball, however, it works best with the viscous commercial food-grade fly bait than DIY baits that can be significantly thinner.

 The balls are weather-resistant and should stand up to high winds and rain when secured properly.

 Our top pick is the Starbar Fly Terminator Pro (view at Amazon), a powerhouse trap that can catch 35,000 flies, horseflies, deer flies, and gnats before it needs emptying.
 If you're looking for a reusable option, check out the Victor Fly Magnet Reusable Trap with Bait (view at Home Depot).
-It can be refilled with the brand's non-toxic bait that's safe for households with children or pets.
+It can be refilled with the brand's bait.

 What to Look for in a Fly Trap